Newcastle transfer target Wijnaldum ‘destined for Premier League return’ five months after leaving Liverpool for PSG - NewsBreak

 GEORGINIO WIJNALDUM is reportedly ‘destined for a Premier League return’ just five months after moving to Paris Saint-Germain.

-The midfielder snubbed the offer of an extension at Liverpool last summer in order to head to France on a free transfer.
+The midfielder headed to France on a free transfer in the summer after his Liverpool contract expired.

-But the 31-year-old’s dream move to the Ligue 1 club has turned into a nightmare.
+But the 31-year-old’s move to the Ligue 1 club has turned into a nightmare.

-Now Tutto Mercato claims that he is ‘destined’ to come back to England once the transfer window re-opens.
+And the Dutchman is open to a quick exit from the Parc des Princes after being restricted to just nine starts for Mauricio Pochettino’s side.

-The star is open to a quick exit from the Parc des Princes after being restricted to just nine starts for Mauricio Pochettino’s side.
+Tutto Mercato claim that he is ‘destined’ to come back to England once the transfer window re-opens.

 And relegation strugglers Newcastle want Wijnaldum back at St James’ Park for a second stint, according to L'Equipe.